-Any person who directly or indirectly holds at least 10% of the capital or voting rights (should) forward the specific information mentioned in the declaration of the capital providers displayed in Appendix 2 of instruction DOC-2008-03 for each shareholder to the AMF
+Any person who directly or indirectly holds a qualifying holding must forward the specific information mentioned in the declaration of the capital providers displayed in Appendix 2 of instruction DOC-2008-03 for each shareholder to the AMF

 In order to guarantee a sound and prudent management, thereby reducing deadlock situations between shareholders that could prove damaging for the clients of the asset management company, the AMF recommends the avoidance of a strict equal division of the shareholder's powers (particularly in terms of voting rights) between two natural or legal persons.
 It is possible, for this purpose, to state in a shareholders' agreement or in the asset management company's articles of association (for SASs - simplified joint-stock companies), rules of governance to try and avoid deadlock situations.